Nebur242/deploy-hub-api/src/modules/licenses/docs/README.md

 Provides REST endpoints for managing user licenses:

+- `GET /user-licenses` - Get all user licenses for the current user with pagination
+- `GET /user-licenses/:id` - Get a specific user license by ID
 - `GET /user-licenses/active` - Get all active licenses for the current user
+- `GET /user-licenses/active-licenses` - Get all active user licenses (UserLicense entities) for the current user
 - `GET /user-licenses/has-active` - Check if the user has an active license
 - `GET /user-licenses/active/:licenseId` - Get a specific active license for the current user
+- `GET /user-licenses/admin/all` - Admin endpoint to get all user licenses with filtering and pagination
 - `GET /user-licenses/admin/active` - Admin endpoint to get all active licenses for any user
 - `GET /user-licenses/admin/has-active` - Admin endpoint to check if any user has an active license